HelenHelene/eportfolio/module/OOP_Unit01_Discuss.md

-### Review the article by Di Silvestro & Nadir (2021).
+### Review the article "The Power of ePortfolio Development to Foster Reflective and Deeper Learning in an Online Graduate Adult Education Program" by Di Silvestro & Nadir (2021).

-This e-portfolio activity requires us to Review the article by Di Silvestro & Nadir (2021).
-Discuss one aspect of this article which you find unexpected.
+This e-portfolio activity requires us to Review the article by Di Silvestro & Nadir (2021) and discuss one aspect of this article which I find unexpected.

-However, the edition available in the eBook access link and Module Reading List in UoE modules is 'Unified Modeling Language User Guide First Edition (1998)', and the mentioned Figure 3-7 State Machine Diagram cannot be found in that book.

-Fortunately, we were able to find the requested book from another source, so we can continue with this activity.
 <br><br>

 #### Here is my State Machine Diagram describing the different states and transitions of a simple washing machine.